-40 Assessment guidelines for Task 2 Panacall A man Assessment guidelines for Task 2 Iviarks 403 Very good ability to analyse information and evaluate courses of action before making decisions.
-19-23 02 Excellent application of the skills of enterprise to the planning of a project or activity.
-Communication is very suitable for the audience or purpose.
-401 Good knowledge of enterprise concepts and terminology.
-403 • Good ability to analyse information and evaluate courses of action before making decisions.
-15-18 402 Good application of the skills of enterprise to the planning of a project or activity.
-Communication is very suitable for the audience or purpose.
-401 Reasonable knowledge of enterprise concepts and terminology.
-403 Reasonable attempt to analyse information before making decisions.
-11-14 402 Reasonable ability to apply the skills of enterprise to the planning of a project or activity.
-Communication is reasonably suitable for the audience or purpose.
-D1 Reasonable knowledge of enterprise concepts and terminology.
-03 Limited attempt to analyse or evaluate information before making decisions.
-5-10 402 Some ability to apply the skills of enterprise to the planning of a project or activity. • Communication is of limited suitability for the audience or purpose.
-D1 Some knowledge of enterprise concepts and terminology.
-03 Very little, if any, attempt to analyse or evaluate information before making decisions.
-1-4 02 Limited ability to apply the skills of enterprise to the planning of a project or activity. • Communication is generally not suitable for the audience or purpose.
-01 Limited knowledge of enterprise concepts and terminology.
+www.
+Cours A man awarded against each assessment criterion using the statements within the bands.
+At least the statements within the bands.
+At least the awarded for non-credit-worthy responses.
+A man Sindhitig AO Assessment guidelines for Task 2 Marks AO3 Very good ability to analyse information and evaluate courses of action before making decisions.
+19-23 AO2 Excellent application of the skills of enterprise to the planning of a project or activity.
+AO1 Communication is very suitable for the audience or purpose.
+Good knowledge of enterprise concepts and terminology.
+AO3 Good ability to analyse information and evaluate courses of action before making decisions.
+15-18 AO2 Good application of the skills of enterprise to the planning of a project or activity.
+AO1 Communication is very suitable for the audience or purpose.
+Reasonable knowledge of enterprise concepts and terminology.
+AO3 AO2 Reasonable attempt to analyse information before making decisions.
+Reasonable ability to apply the skills of enterprise to the planning of a 11-14 project or activity.
+AO1 Communication is reasonably suitable for the audience or purpose.
+Reasonable knowledge of enterprise concepts and terminology.
+AO3 Limited attempt to analyse or evaluate information before making decisions.
+5-10 AO2 Some ability to apply the skills of enterprise to the planning of a project or activity.
+AO1 Communication is of limited suitability for the audience or purpose.
+Some knowledge of enterprise concepts and terminology.
+A03 Very little, if any, attempt to analyse or evaluate information before making decisions.
+1-4 AO2 Limited ability to apply the skills of enterprise to the planning of a project or activity.
+AO1 Communication is generally not suitable for the audience or purpose.
+Limited knowledge of enterprise concepts and terminology.